The winner of the 2019 Filippi Spirit Award is Jean Maillard from France

 Filippi has joined World Rowing in supporting all young rowing scholars around the world by becoming the title sponsor of the Filippi Spirit Award.

 The Filippi Spirit Award is open to current university students worldwide who study full time and row regularly for a university rowing club.
-The winner of the Award will be presented with a custom-made new Filippi racing eight boat for their rowing club.
+The winner of the Award will be presented with either a custom-made new Filippi racing eight boat or a racing four and a racing pair boat for their rowing club.
 Filippi boats are made in Italy and used by medal-winning crews throughout the world.
 For rowers in some countries (such as the United States where NCAA regulations apply), the awards will be adjusted to conform with national eligibility regulations.

 Each nomination must be made by two of the nominated rower's teammates, supported by the rowing club and endorsed by the university.
 Only one member may be nominated by each club.

 How do you make a nomination?

 The nomination will be made through an online form (link below).